spryker/spryker-docs/docs/pbc/all/merchant-management/202212.0/marketplace/install-and-upgrade/install-the-merchant-portal-marketplace-merchant-feature.md

 ---
-title: Merchant Portal - Marketplace Merchant feature integration
+title: Install the Merchant Portal - Marketplace Merchant feature
 last_updated: Jul 05, 2021
 description: This document describes the process how to integrate the Marketplace Merchant into the Spryker  Merchant Portal.
 template: feature-integration-guide-template
+redirect_from:
+  - /docs/marketplace/dev/feature-integration-guides/202212.0/merchant-portal-marketplace-merchant-feature-integration.html
 ---

 This document describes how to integrate the Merchant Portal - Marketplace Merchant feature into a Spryker project.